23navi/openLUMA/README.md

 ## 📝 Citation

-If you find OpenMAIC useful in your research, please consider citing:
+If you find openLUMA useful in your research, please consider citing:

 ```bibtex
 @Article{JCST-2509-16000,